iisys-sns/vad/README.md

 1. Only works under Linux (requires network namespaces);
 1. You have a Mullvad account;
-1. You only want to use Wireguard servers (not OpenVPN);
+1. You only want to use WireGuard servers (not OpenVPN);
 1. You don't have a network interface with the name `mullvad0`;
-1. You don't have wireguard configuration files with the names `/etc/wireguard/mullvad[0-9]`;
+1. You don't have WireGuard configuration files with the names `/etc/wireguard/mullvad[0-9]`;
 1. You don't have other network namespaces with the name `physical` or `mullvad[1-9]`;
 1. Uses `wpa_supplicant` to configure wlan devices (if you use e.g. NetworkManager you need to duplicate the configuration); and;
 1. You don't want to use Socks Proxies for Multihop.